Nafees10/navm/README.md

 After that, each line is an instruction or a comment.

 Instructions are written in either of these ways:
-`%number% Tab %instruction% %arguments%`
-or:
 `Tab %instruction% %arguments%`
-The tab must be a tab, spaces are not allowed.
+The a tab is used to indent, spaces are not allowed.

 ### Instructions